Isabel-gt/Final_Project/README.md

 The project also utilizes a deep learning approach using TensorFlow's deep neural network (DNN) module.
 The DNN model consists of multiple layers of interconnected neurons that use nonlinear activation functions to learn complex relationships between the features and labels.
 The DNN model is trained using the same preprocessed dataset and evaluated using the same performance metrics.
 The project compares the performance of the logistic regression and DNN models and shows that the DNN model outperforms the logistic regression model in terms of accuracy and F1 score.
 In conclusion, the diabetes prediction project using TensorFlow deep learning module and logistic regression is an effective approach to predict the onset of diabetes in patients using demographic and health-related features.
 The project demonstrates the advantages of using a deep learning approach over traditional logistic regression, highlighting the importance of choosing the right machine learning model for a given task

-...Demonstrate and expand further the logistic model prediction since we had a higher accuracy... and then use tensorflow and random forest as additional analysis.

 ## Results

 Accuracy = 86%